With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreNew Heights Behavioral Consultants Llc is one of mental health facilities in Fayetteville, Georgia, located at 101 Devant Street, Suite 702, 30214 zip code.
+Learn MoreNew Heights Behavioral Consultants Llc is a mental health clinic in Fayetteville, GA, located at 101 Devant Street, Suite 702, 30214 zip code area.
 New Heights Behavioral Consultants Llc provides outpatient treatment.
-New Heights Behavioral Consultants Llc provides group therapy, trauma therapy and individual psychotherapy to young adults, seniors 65 or older and children / adolescents.
+New Heights Behavioral Consultants Llc offers trauma therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, children / adolescents and adults.
 New Heights Behavioral Consultants Llc also supports people requiring dual diagnosis treatment.
-Additional services provided at New Heights Behavioral Consultants Llc include education services, family psychoeducation and integrated primary care services.
+Additional services offered at New Heights Behavioral Consultants Llc include case management, family psychoeducation and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.